-Replace punishment with consequences: Punishment puts the onus on the one meting it out while the kid feels like a victim.
-Consequences puts the onus on the kid and the behavior which has resulted in punishment oops I mean consequences.
+Replace punishment with consequences: For starters try using the word consequences.
+Punishment puts the onus on the one meting it out while the kid feels like a victim.
+Consequences puts the onus on the kid and the behavior which has resulted in

 Criticism is a form of punishment: Children thrive by approval.
 Be cautious of the words used when interacting with a child.
 Words may make or break their confidence and their faith in themselves.
 Only persons of strong will power can turn negative judgment of them to good account.
 Children are still developing will power.
 Brain and impulse control keeps developing even in the 20’s.
 Thus expecting that a good reprimand will motivate the child to exert greater will power to perform better is expecting too much from them.

 Rule setting along with consequences: Rule setting is a very important family activity that most of us don’t undertake.
 And thus when they don’t act the way they should, the consequences feel like punishment to them.
 Set the rules for what is unacceptable and the consequences thereof.
 Children should be part of the rule setting activity so that they understand that they have brought upon the consequences when they act a certain way.
 The article ‘Art of Rule Setting’ explains how to set rules effectively.

 Follow with the consequences: It will be difficult.
 Your kid will resist it.
 It will require an iron hand.
 But once your kids get it that certain actions will bring forth certain consequences no matter what, they do start falling in line.
 If followed diligently along with other rules it works.
 If you don’t follow what you say you are undermining your own importance and losing authority.
 Also subconsciously kids pick up the message of not giving value to one’s own words which is detrimental in the long run.
 How many relationships have been sabotaged because we have not kept our words.